evilnick/evilnicksbigbagofdocs/IN_PROGRESS/OPENSTACK/openstack-outline.md

 Before deploying any services, it is very useful to take stock of the resources available and how they are to be used.
 OpenStack comprises of a number of interrelated services (Nova, Swift, etc) which each have differing demands in terms of hosts.
 For example, the Swift service, which provides object storage, has a different requirement than the Nova service, which provides compute resources.

-The minimum requirements for each service and reccommendations are laid out in the official [oog][OpenStack Operations Guide] which is available (free) in HTML or various downloadable formats.
+The minimum requirements for each service and recommendations are laid out in the official [oog][OpenStack Operations Guide] which is available (free) in HTML or various downloadable formats.
 For guidance, the following minimums are recommended for Ubuntu Cloud:

+[insert minimum hardware spec]

 The recommended composition of nodes for deploying OpenStack with MAAS and Juju is that all nodes in the system should be capable of running *ANY* of the services.
 This is best practice for the robustness of the system, as since any physical node should fail, another can be repurposed to take its place.
 This obviously extends to any hardware requirements such as extra network interfaces.

 If for reasons of economy or otherwise you choose to use different configurations of hardware, you should note that your ability to overcome hardware failure will be reduced.
 It will also be necessary to target deployments to specific nodes - see the section in the MAAS documentation on tags [MAAS tags]